CedricVanhaverbeke/go-train/README.md

 2. go run main.go # A fake training will start here
 ```

+## Done

+- [x] Create a random training with durations and power
+- [x] Show an overlay with ebitenengine
+- [x] Create basic sprites
+- [x] Make the sprites update every second with data from the random trainer
+- [x] Make the training have a sense of time, it should progress every second

 ## TODO

--  [ ] make the actually comminucate with my bike trainer which includes consuming data and feeding the trainer with information.
+- [ ] Comminucate with my bike trainer which includes consuming data and feeding the trainer with information.
+- [ ] Display a training with increasing or descreasing power